 • Ruler

-• 2 Crate and Barrel postcard mailers (for some reason I got 2 in the mail) LOL!
+• 2 mailers (for some reason I got 2 in the mail)

-• Any Mod Podge, I used Mod Podge Paper and Mod Podge Gloss
+• Any decoupage medium, I used Mod Podge Paper and Mod Podge Gloss

-Step FOUR: I decoupaged the sides with 3/4″ white cardstock.
+Step Four: I decoupaged the sides of my junk mail art with 3/4″ white cardstock.

-Project completed!
-Ready to hang.
+Your junk mail art project is ready to hang and just think – you didn’t spend that much for it!
 Wouldn’t it be fun to try this on a huge scale?
-Don’t forget to visit the other Man Podger projects!
+Don’t forget to visit these other unique projects:

 very creative project!